abeimler/ecs_benchmark/README.md

 ### CMake

-I used CMake 3.2 for the build.
+I used CMake 3.9.3 for the build.
+Minimum is 3.2.

  1. change directory to this Folder
  2. `mkdir ./build`